Lecturer in Business

 Closing Date: 23.59 hours BST on Monday 03 April 2023

-We welcome applications from outstanding academics from the following subject areas: Business processes and systems, entrepreneurship & Innovation with excellent teaching and research capabilities and a track record of innovative teaching and leadership in higher education.
+We welcome applications from outstanding academics from the following subject areas: Supply Chain & Logistics, Business/Big data analytics, Business processes and systems, entrepreneurship & Innovation and Creative problem solving, with excellent teaching and research capabilities and a track record of innovative teaching and leadership in higher education.

 Birmingham City University is growing in quality and standing, with an academic STEAM agenda at the heart of our ambitions.
 We are transforming the lives of students and their communities, and want outstanding academics to join us in taking us on the next stage of our exciting journey.